-Excerpted from Did I Say That Out Loud? by Kristin van Ogtrop.
+Excerpted from the memoir Did I Say That Out Loud? by Kristin van Ogtrop.
 Copyright © 2021.
 Available from Little, Brown Spark, an imprint of Hachette Book Group, Inc.

 When you were a kid, did you worry about mindfulness?
 Of course not.
 You just did your thing, tra-la-la-ing through life, with a relatively mindless approach that usually worked just fine.
 Now, suddenly, people are paying so much attention!
 Greeting every situation with open hearts and discerning minds, bidding each other namaste everywhere they go.
 And “learning” how to breathe, which, last time I checked, generally doesn’t need to be taught?